maldoinc/wireup/docs/pages/manual_configuration.md

     parameter_ref=TemplatedString("${cache_dir}/${auth_user}/db"),
 )

-# Alternatively, you can update the context in bulk using a dictionary of initializer parameter names as keys
+# Alternatively, you can update the context in bulk using a dictionary.
-# and container parameter references as values.
 # When using interpolated strings, make sure you wrap the string with TemplatedString.
 container.initialization_context.update(
     DbService,